Alson71/R.A.M.S.E.Y./README.md

 # RAMSEY
 A web scraping Python application that features different cultural cuisines in the boroughs of New York City.
+This project was a collaboration of three people, along with usage of the Google Places API to help with the web scraping process.

 # Key Features:
 - Straightforward UI